thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 ### API Gateway

 The API Gateway is a single entry point for all clients.

 It provides HTTP endpoints to access the different services in the infrastructures, and does so while checking the authorization claims of the user doing the request.

-This service works closely with the Keycloak service.
+This service works closely with the Keycloak service to validate the tokens.

+### Recommendation Service

+The Recommendation Service is used to recommend job offers to seasonal workers.

+It will have read access to the job and profile services and replicate the data in a graph database (such as Neo4j) to find connections between related items and provide scores on the job offers for a seasonal worker.

-### Notification Service
+### Profile Service

-The Notification Service is responsible for sending notifications to the users.
-The goal is to have a single service responsible for sending notifications to the users.
+The Profile Service is responsible for managing the profiles of the users.

+Profiles will be stored in a Postgres database and also uses R2DBC as its database driver.

 ### Job Service